 We exceeded our client’s expectations and provided exceptional customer service.
 We were consistent.
 We turned up.
 We cared.
 This combined to make us extremely referable.

-When business owners consistently get too few client referrals, they usually can’t figure out why.
-From their perspective, they’re working hard, caring for their clients and delivering solid customer service.
-Often, they will blame someone (their clients) or something (their industry).
+When business owners consistently get too few referrals, they usually can’t figure out why.
+From their perspective, they’re working hard, caring for their customers and delivering solid customer service.
+Often, they will blame someone (their customers) or something (their industry).
 This then places the problem outside their control and allows it to persist.

 What if? thinking

-When I solve this challenge for business owners, I start by doing some ‘what if?’ thinking with them.
+When I solve this type of challenge for business owners, I start by doing some ‘what if?‘ thinking with them.
 It looks a little like this.

 - What if the range of services you provide isn’t ideally matched to your client’s needs… how could you improve it?